hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 HAPI server, or perhaps to write client software to obtain data from an existing HAPI server.

 HAPI constitutes a minimum but a complete set of capabilities needed for a server to allow access to the time series data values within one or more data collections.
-Because of this focus on access to data content, HAPI is very light on metadata and data discovery.
-Within the metadata offered by HAPI are optional ways to indicate where further descriptive details for any dataset could be found.
+Because of its focus on data access, the HAPI metadata standard is not intended for complex search and discovery.
+However, the metadata schema allows ways to indicate where further descriptive details for any dataset could be found.

-The API itself is built using REpresentational State Transfer (REST) principles that emphasize URLs as stable endpoints through which clients can request data.
+The HAPI API is based on REpresentational State Transfer (REST) principles, which emphasize that URLs are stable endpoints through which clients can request data.
 Because it is based on well-established HTTP request and response rules, a wide range of HTTP clients can be used to interact with HAPI servers.

 The following definitions are provided first to ensure clarity in ensuing descriptions.

-**parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar as a function of time or an array at each time step; must have units; also must have a fill value that represents no measurement or absent information.
+**parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar or a multi-dimensional array as a function; must have units and must have a fill value that indicates no measurement was available or absent information.

 **dataset** – a collection with a conceptually uniform set of parameters; one instance of all the parameters together with associated with a time value constitutes a data record.
-A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters while hiding actual storage details.
+A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters without knowledge of the actual storage details.

 **catalog** - a collection of datasets.

 **request parameter** – keywords that appear after the ‘?’ in a URL with a GET request.

 Consider this example GET request (see [change notes](#significant-changes-to-specification)):
 ```